openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 This section provides SSF profiling specifications for the Security Event Token (SET)
 {{RFC8417}} spec.

+{{RFC8417}} includes the usage of the `txn` claim in the spec.
+It is being called out here, to be used in a SET, as both a feedback loop and/or reconciling events between Transmitters and Receivers.

 ### Signature Key Resolution {#signature-key-resolution}
 The signature key can be obtained through "jwks_uri", see {{discovery}}.